agwilber/DIDAP/README.md

 askapbeam.py requires astrobits (pip install git+https://github.com/agwilber/astrobits.git)

-Use applybeam.py on beam_m.AP_m.app.restored.fits to apply beam model and fix for stoke's I definition
+Use applybeam.py on beam_m.AP_m.app.restored.fits to apply beam model

 Alternatively, use mosaic.sh to build a mosaic of all 36 beams